xDavide9/calculator/README.md

 # CalculatorFX

-Great to perform calculation in your favourite darcula theme
+Not scientific but still great to perform almost any calculation in a dark theme

 <hr>